actipc336/nissangps/docs/index.rst

-Nissan GPS Navigation System Update: Complete Guide
+How to Update Nissan GPS Navigation System: A Complete Guide
 ==========================================================

 .. toctree::